Meet the management guru who is trying to fix the D.C. arts commission

 “He’s a highly connective person, a connector not a divider,” Jenny Bilfield, president and chief executive of Washington Performing Arts, said about Van Lee, who was sworn in as chairman in July.
 “He is self-effacing in a way that diffuses how incredibly brilliant he is.
 He has a tremendous mind.
 He is laser-focused in terms of setting goals, diligent about seeking input.
 It’s a moment of great opportunity for our city.”

 Van Lee accepted the volunteer assignment in part because he says he wants all Washington residents to experience the same transformative power of the arts that he has.
 Born in Houston, the youngest of five, he is the only son of a postal worker father and a mother who was a nurse.
-Van Lee studied dance from an early age, sang in (and directed) the youth choir at Blueridge United Methodist Church and was involved in theater and debate in middle and high school.
+Van Lee studied dance from an early age, sang in (and directed) the youth choir at Blueridge United Methodist Church, and was involved in theater and debate in middle and high school.
 (Recalling his role as King Winter in a middle school operetta, “The Season of Happiness,” he launched into a few bars on a recent Zoom call, singing, “I’m jolly King Winter ho ho, I come with the ice and the snow, when icicles freeze on bushes and trees . . .” and showing off a warm baritone through the entire first verse.
 Then he added, “I can’t believe I remember that.”)

 He is as steeped in STEM academics as he is in song and dance.
 In high school, he won the grand prize in the Houston Science Fair for a project involving mathematical applications for solving the Pharaoh’s Dilemma, an ancient puzzle.
 After graduation, he headed east to the Massachusetts Institute of Technology, where he studied engineering and directed the school’s gospel choir.
 After completing a master’s degree at MIT, he had a choice: return to Houston for a job at Exxon or dance with Alvin Ailey in New York.